lcmps/DevicesAPI/README.md

 - Docker

 ## Proposal
-develop a REST API capable of persis:ng and managing device resources.
+develop a REST API capable of persisting and managing device resources.

 ## Device Domain
 In PostgreSQL